 Explore the center of Shingon Buddhism

-Kongobuji Temple , the most prominent structure at Koyasan, plays a significant role as the head of Shingon Buddhism in Japan.
-Take off your shoes and wander through the temple's hallowed wooden halls, adorned with graceful carved wooden cranes, elaborate flowers, and gilded sliding doors.
+Kongobuji Temple is the head temple of Shingon Buddhism in Japan.
+Take off your shoes and wander through the temple halls, adorned with graceful carved wooden cranes, elaborate flowers, and gilded sliding doors.

 Monk-style bed and breakfast